-- While the peppers are roasting, in a medium skillet over medium/high heat roast frozen corn in little bit of olive oil until slightly charred and golden, about 10 minutes.
+- While the peppers are roasting, in a medium skillet over medium-high heat roast corn in little bit of olive oil until slightly charred and golden, about 5-8 minutes.
 Remove from heat and cool slightly.

-- In a large bowl mix bell peppers, corn, tomatoes, mango, avocados, and black beans.
+- In a large salad bowl, combine bell peppers, corn, tomatoes, mango, avocados, and black beans.
 Add the vinaigrette to your taste and mix well.
-Sprinkle with fresh cilantro and chill for 30 minutes, covered, in the refrigerator.
-Serve as is or over a bed of fresh romaine.
+Sprinkle with fresh cilantro and chill for 15-30 minutes, covered, in the refrigerator.

 This Mexican Salad was first published in 2014.
 Updated with new images in June 2019.